SiENcE/yarnparser/README.md

 # Yarn Parser
-Yarn Parser written in Lua to read yarn spinner dialogues into lua structures.
+A Yarn parser written in Lua to convert Yarn Spinner dialogues into Lua structures.

 ## Overview